How to design your Thomas Jefferson Education in your homeschool family. (TJEd)

 Take time with each child.
 Even your younger children may love to have special time with you and their planners (- even if the contract and goals they verbalize change and alter )- it is still modeling the correct attitude of pursuing their own education.
 Make this a special time/ outing / whatever.
 For the Scholar, discuss their goals for the next month.
 Record their goals and show them how this will be entered into a daily planner in the planning time each morning.
 Discuss what curriculum/ books/ materials/ they could use to fulfill their goals.
 Get it out - look at it together - and help your child set some concrete goals for the following month.
 What may be a good classic book you can inspire your child to read? (you need to read it too - in order to be able to discuss it later)

-Ask who of your children wants to be enrolled in any of the Skills Classes you are offering.
-When will you do these?
-Will you include others and make a co-op skills class?
+Then, I asked my children if they wanted to be enrolled in any of the Skills Classes that were being offered.
+We discussed their goals - when they would do the classes? and whether to include others and make a co-op skills class?

 Will you do an online skill class?
-I've just loved looking at the huge variety at Craftsy!
 They're a community of passionate learners - why not join as well?
 Cooking / cake decorating / sewing are a few of my daughter's interests.
 What about your family?

 Do you need to join a club or create your own for specific interests?